samandarali/samandarali.github.io/_portfolio/portfolio-5.md

 The results revealed several interesting findings:

+- Depression becomes less significant compared to other diseases as individuals age.
 - A perception of being in good, very good, or even excellent health does not necessarily mean the absence of disease.

 - Individuals with heart disease, diabetes, or depression are significantly more likely to report their health as poor or fair.